vetheve/Daily-Progress-journal/resume.md

 **Field:** Food industry.

 **Missions:**
-- Deployment of quality, safety, and environmental policies to obtain ISO certifications.
+- Deployment of quality, safety, and environmental policies.
 - Change support for process improvements and product quality.
 - Ensure regulatory compliance and control monitoring.